kumarmrigendra/ReactJS-Cms/docs/design-guidelines.md

-* Declarations with var: Always
+* Declarations with var, let, const: Always

 * Use Array and Object literals instead of Array and Object constructors.

 * **Naming Conventions**